Mahmoud-Reda29/Express-MongoDB/README.md

 ## Overview

 This project is a Node.js API built with Express and MongoDB.
-It provides endpoints for managing users, posts, and comments.
-The API supports CRUD operations and includes features such as user authentication, soft deletes, and eager loading of related data.

 ## Features